portainer/portainer-docs/docs/source/faq.rst

 **Getting Portainer's logs from the Docker CLI**

 * Step 1.
-Navigate to the commandline of a docker manager node/ non-swarm docker host and enter ``docker ps -a`` to list all of the Docker containers.
+Navigate to the commandline of a Docker manager node/ non-swarm Docker host and enter ``docker ps -a`` to list all of the Docker containers.
 * Step 2.
 Note down the **CONTAINER_ID** attribute of your Portainer container.
 * Step 3.
 Enter the following command and the logs of the Portainer container will output to the commandline: docker container logs **CONTAINER_ID**